safe-sky/atlas-standalone/README.md

     - `atlasSystemAdmin: true`
 - In the `Credentials`-panel, set a password for the user

-## Stopping Atlas
+## Starting/stopping Atlas

-Use the same script as the script you used to start it with, but supply `down` as argument.
-This leads to: `./atlas.sh down` or `bash atlas.sh down`.

-## Data volatility

-The used data is volatile and will be reset to the defaults for the demo when the environment is being turned off and on again.
+Use `./atlas.sh start` to restart the environment and `./atlas.sh stop` to stop it.

+If you do **not** wish to keep the existing containers, use `./atlas-setup down` to delete the created containers.